amanuelongithub/amanuelongithub/README.md

 <h1 align="center">hi 👋, I'm Amanuel Gulelat</h1>
-<h3 align="center">   I am a Software Developer:- i can bulid application for mobile, desktop and website. 😃 I enjoy learning more about programming languages like, Dart, Java, C++ and JavaScript. also work in Wireframing, UI, UX and othre designs (most of my projects are user friendly if you see them).
+<h3 align="center">   I am a Software Developer:- i can build applications for mobile, desktop and website. 😃 I enjoy learning more about programming languages like, Dart, Java, C++ and JavaScript. also work in Wireframing, UI, UX and othre designs (most of my projects are user friendly if you see them).
 </h3>

 <p>